chewnoill/captains-log/src/content/blog/build-a-log-blog.md

  Log Blog prompt
 </heading>

-A generic prompt that starts the narative for the rest of the journal entry.
-We're already attaching a date to each journal entry so we might as well reuse it here also.
+A generic prompt that starts the narrative for the rest of the journal entry.
+We're already attaching meta data to each journal entry, using `front-matter`, which we can reference inside our MDX components.
+One of those meta data fields is called `date` and it holds the date the entry was published.

-Because we're doing everything with React, it should be as simple as adding a new component to our MDX context and we can pass in the date we made sure to include in the MDX scope.
+Then we can simply include the component in our MDX document:

 ```md
 <Prompt date={date}/>